 Since we set up this process in fall 2017, we’ve received a wide range of requests.
 Please review the previously submitted requests to see if your request has already been made.
 If so, you’ll see the status of the request listed on the page as well.

 As much as possible, users are encouraged to help themselves and discover known answers before submitting feature requests.
-To that end, we recommend that you review the following support options before continuing with your request:
+To that end, we recommend that you review the following support before continuing with your request:

 Canvas Community and Canvas Guides